Please don't listen to a word I say! If something resonates with you, great! But, then go check it out for yourself!

 When I tried to delete my account, I could find no way to do so and no help on the topic, so had to message them for help.
 Most of their emails ended up in my spam folder; not good.
 Support is available M-F, 8-5 Mountain time.
 Got a response: If you get a trial account, it deletes automatically at the end if you don’t sign up

-VAGARO, a leader in the beauty industry, took me by pleasant surprise once I got over their beauty-first platform and the fact that giving them a trial run was not going to be as quick and easy as some apps.
+VAGARO, a leader in the beauty industry, took me by pleasant surprise once I got over their beauty-first platform and the fact that giving them a trial run was not going to be nearly as quick and easy as some apps.
 Plus, I am a science- and health-minded, au naturale clinician that goes out of my way to avoid the beauty industry, because, well, because I'm a snob about certain things, one of which is the belief that massage is a necessary health service both for prevention and remediation.
 However, Vagaro handles themselves like professionals, and clients do tend to find their way to us from the beauty side of the aisle.
-So, because Vagaro is professional and priced right, I chose them this time around, and I plan to stick around if they'll have me.
-After all, what's more beautiful than being as healthy as you can be?
+So, because Vagaro is professional and priced right, I chose them.
+Unfortunately, less than a year later, I had to un-choose them.
+The reason was simple: My #1 priority is not having to waste my time booking clients, and despite my practice being very low volume, too many of my clients were unable to book themselves, through no fault of their own.
+Vagaro is powerful, but they seem to have shifted priority away from the end consumer and toward the business owner.
+Not a good idea, considering we, the business owner, want to make our clients' lives easier, not more difficult.
+Yet, there are good reasons for using Vagaro ...

 Vagaro is functionally flexible, professionally mature, and yet conscientious enough to make it fast and easy to find and get support.
 You'll find their phone number and email in the footer, and every page within has direct, short tutorials for that page, eliminating the need to leave the page to search for answers.
-They welcome suggestions and are always improving, and they do a decent job of implementing changes seamlessly, leaving me free to work with clients instead of hunting down bugs.
+They welcome suggestions and are always improving, and they do a decent job of implementing changes seamlessly, leaving me free (mostly) to work with clients instead of hunting down bugs.
 The early bugs I found turned out to mostly be a result of differences between the initial set-up and ongoing set-up, and were quickly cleared up.
 Later bugs, were not so quickly resolved due to that annoyance that seems to be everywhere today: No matter how detailed you are in reporting a problem, some techs just don't "see" the problem and they dump it back in your lap.
-Owners and managers of all digital apps: Please instruct your customer service people to never dump a problem back into the lap of your customers.
-A tech needs to accept responsibility if they cannot recreate a problem, not dump responsibility onto the user.
-It's okay to say, "we cannot recreate this problem, so we would like it if you report it each time it happens, so that we can try again, next time."
-Speaking of which, therapists: Thoroughly test any direct embed code on your site and on different browsers.
-Like too many digital apps, you may encounter Mac related browser issues, which is primarily where tech support historically cannot recreate a problem, so they may say it doesn't exist.
+I suspect that much of the blindness I encountered may be Apple/Chrome/Safari related.
+So if you're a PC, you should have fewer blips, but I cannot attest to that.

 If you require HIPAA compliance, as long as you are only using Vagaro for booking and bookkeeping purposes, you should be fine.
 Vagaro is not the place for SOAP notes or any other confidential client data, and I happen to prefer keeping clinical data separate from booking, anyway.